Parliament House, Hobart: Legislative Council

 The Legislative Council is the Upper House, and debates bills that have been passed to it for review having been already approved by the House of Assembly.
 Once the Legislative Council also approves a bill, it becomes an act of parliament, and is given to the Governor of Tasmania for royal assent, by which it is made into a law.

 The Legislative Council is the older body of the two parts of the Tasmanian Government.
 Having first met in 1825, it has continued to act as part of Tasmania's government ever since.
 Originally a six-man advisory group of members appointed by the Lieutenant Governor of Van Diemen's Land, it was expanded to 24 members (eight appointed, and 16 elected) in 1850, and was reduced to its current level of 15 members in 1856 upon the establishment of the current bicameral parliament.
 The Legislative Council is chaired by the President of the Tasmanian Legislative Council.

-Elections for the Legislative Council are held every six years using a proportional representation system.
+Elections to the Legislative Council are for six-year terms using a preferential voting system.
 The state is divided into 15 electoral divisions of the Legislative Council, with one member being elected from each electorate.
 The 15 members are referred to as 'Members of the Legislative Council' (MLCs).
 Electoral divisions for the Legislative Council are: Apsley, Derwent, Elwick, Hobart, Huon, Launceston, Mersey, Montgomery, Murchison, Nelson, Pembroke, Rosevears, Rumney, Western Tiers, Windermere.

 The Legislative Council originally met in a side room of the old Government House.
 When Parliament House opened as the Customs House in 1840, the council moved their meetings to the Long Room, where they stayed until the bicameral parliament was established in 1856.
 That year a special Legislative Council chamber was constructed.
 The Chamber is plushly decorated with a red decor, seating and carpet, and cedar wooden paneling along the walls.
 The wooden paneling and ceiling is spectacularly hand-stenciled.
 The President sits on a large chair at one of the chamber, and members are seated in two rows along either wall, facing each other.
 Seats to the right side of the President are known as the 'President's Reserve', and to the left is the Press Gallery.
 There is also a public gallery by which citizens may observe the council in session.
 A Black Rod is present in the chamber as a symbol of royal authority for the Upper House.
 A large portrait of Queen Victoria by J. Prescott Knight RA, overlooks the chamber from a side wall, in honour of her granting responsible self-government to Tasmania.

 Queen Elizabeth II, the Queen of Australia sat in the ornamental President's Chair, when she opened the Tasmania Parliament on 22 February 1954, the only occasion when the Tasmanian Parliament has been officially opened by its head of state.